Ken Goldman, Stephanie Goldman

 In section 1 of this book, learn the tools, materials, and techniques used in drawing before diving into the basics of portraiture and human anatomy.
 In section 2, practice a variety of basic stationary poses before moving on to the dynamic poses in section 3.
 Section 4 covers expressive portraits and conveying mood and facial expressions.
 Finally, with lots of examples, section 5 covers many of the artistic compositions you can use when drawing people.

-Packed with helpful illustrated references, hundreds of techniques, and loads of expert instruction, The Art of Drawing Poses for Beginners is the perfect resource for artists of all skill levels—and one that will be referred to over and over again.
+Packed with helpful illustrated references, hundreds of tips, and loads of expert instruction, The Art of Drawing Poses for Beginners is the perfect resource for artists of all skill levels—and one that will be referred to over and over again.

 Walter Foster Publishing’s Collector’s Series offers a broad range of projects across a variety of mediums and genres, such as drawing, oil, acrylic, watercolor, cartooning, calligraphy, and others.
 Suitable for beginning to intermediate artists, each book features in-depth instruction about how to work with the tools of the trade, master techniques, and use newfound skills in practical application via step-by-step projects.